C Statements

 c_arg_decl

 A list of declarations to append to the prototype in the C wrapper.
 Defaults to None which will cause Shroud to generate an argument from the wrapped function’s argument.
+An empty list will cause no declaration to be added.
 Functions do not add arguments by default.
+A trailing semicolon will be provided.

 Note

-c_arg_decl, f_arg_decl, and f_c_arg_names must all exist in a group and have the same number of names.
+c_arg_decl, i_arg_decl, and i_arg_names must all exist in a group and have the same number of names.

 A list of declarations in the Fortran interface for a function result value.